jjvanzon/Circular-Language-Spec/spec/black-boxes/simplified-access-control-notation.md

 ![](images/3.%20Simplified%20Access%20Control%20Notation.003.png)
 ![](images/3.%20Simplified%20Access%20Control%20Notation.004.png)

 Furthermore, the merging happens in respect to the most likely chronological order of access: __Set Public__, __Get Private__, __Set Private__, __Get Public__.
-This means, that two access connectors will only merge if there is nothing chronologically in between them, that is accessible.
+This means, that two access connectors might only merge if there is nothing chronologically in between them, that is accessible.

 ![](images/3.%20Simplified%20Access%20Control%20Notation.003.png)

-The access connectors above will merge, because nothing is chronologically in between.
+The access connectors above might merge, because nothing is chronologically in between.

 ![](images/3.%20Simplified%20Access%20Control%20Notation.004.png)